 If you don’t know how to remediate a PDF, you should choose the second option and have professional PDF remediators do it for you.
 There are plenty of PDF remediation services that create accessible PDFs.
 Essentially, these services take the electronic document (PDF) and review it page by page, seeing what needs to be done for maximum document remediation.

-Some of the key parts in document accessibility focus on adapting the color contrast, changing the reading order, altering the heading and table structure, adding alternative text, and more.
+Some of the key parts of document accessibility focus on adapting the color contrast, changing the reading order, altering the heading and table structure, adding alternative text, and more.

 PDF Accessibility Requirements (Section 508)